 AISD is providing students with access to computers and mobile WiFi during school closures.

 Ascension Texas COVID-19 line - 1-833-919-1680, 6am-midnight. https://healthcare.ascension.org/Specialty%20Care/Coronavirus

 Casa Marianella is still taking in new folks and quarantining.
 Not allowing visitors onto the property.

 CommUnity Care’s new, dedicated COVID-19 phone line for uninsured Travis County residents and established patients is 512-978-8775.
 Hours of operation are 8 AM to 5 PM Monday-Friday.
-CommUnity Care Clinics to remain OPEN.
+SOME brick and mortar CommUnity Care Clinics to remain OPEN.
 Hornsby Bend Health Center has reopened as of 4/15.
 Del Valle Health Center will reopened on 4/20.

 - Austin OB Manor